 Columbia Hispanic Pre-Law Review (HPLR) Announces Winner of 2025 High School Essay Competition

-The Editorial Board The Editorial Board
+Announcements The Editorial Board Announcements The Editorial Board

 Columbia Hispanic Pre-Law Review (HPLR) Announces Winner of 2025 High School Essay Competition